eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 statusListVcId: ${STATUS_LIST_VC_ID:8a6c7486-1e1f-4555-bdd2-1a178182651e}
 ```

 * To refresh the memory storage the Wallet Stub service must be restarted.
+In case persistence is activated, the PVC must be removed to clear the stored data.

 ### **Development Process**